Rainpia/webInterview/README.md

-This a web for interview.
+This is a web for interview.